-In proposals, goals are defined by broad statements of what the program intends to accomplish, representing the long-term intended outcome of the program1.
+In proposals, goals are defined by broad statements of what the program intends to accomplish, representing the long-term intended outcome of the program6.

-Examples of goal statements2:
+Examples of goal statements7:

-- To reduce the number of Indian Children who commit serious offenses. - To reduce the number of Indian Children who exhibit a pattern of chronic offending. - To divert Indian Children who commit nonviolent offenses from state juvenile correctional institutions. - To restore the losses suffered by the victims of crimes.
+- To reduce the number of serious and chronic juvenile offenders. - To divert nonviolent juvenile offenders from state juvenile correctional institutions. - To restore the losses suffered by the victims of crimes.